Traits in Cairo

 Managing and Using External Trait

-If the code was organized into modules like this, where the implementation of a trait was defined in a different module than the trait itself, explicitly importing the relevant trait or implementation is required.
+If the code were to be organized into modules like in Listing 8-6 where the implementation of a trait is defined in a different module than the trait itself, explicitly importing the relevant trait or implementation would be required.

 // Here T is an alias type which will be provided during implementation